 The Airbus philosophy of eco-efficiency is based on 6 so-called pillars: eco-commitment, eco-performance, eco-initiatives, eco-innovation, eco-partnerships and eco-services.

 Eco-efficiency at Airbus

 January 2007 marked a major achievement for Airbus, becoming the first company in the aerospace manufacturing sector with ISO (International Organization for Standardization) 14001 environment.
 This document covered all of its production sites and production activities.
 In 2013, ISO 14001 has been successfully renewed for another three years.

-Airbus has expanded the scope of a standard environmental management system by integrating the manufacturing processes of the company and its products through a lifecycle approach - to enable the mapping, evaluation, control and reduction of an environmental footprint of production. of an aircraft.
+Airbus has extended the scope of a standard environmental management system by integrating the company's manufacturing processes and products through a life-cycle approach - to enable mapping, assessment, control and reduction of an environmental footprint of production an aircraft.